BHUVANAKASHI/Trojan-Light-Curve-Analysis/README.md

 #Simulation
 Simulation-1

-Use mouse to control the orbit
+Use lift click mouse to control the orbit and distance from sun

 1.https://preview.p5js.org/anjalishivanireddy94/present/iXh38nlAs